USS LSM-60

 USS LSM-60 was a World War II era landing ship, medium (LSM) amphibious assault ship of the United States Navy.
 It was notable for being used as the float to suspend a fission bomb underwater during the Operation Crossroads BAKER test, becoming the first naval vessel to deploy a nuclear weapon.

 World War II Service

 LSM-60s keel was laid on 7 July 1944 and she was launched on 29 July.
-She was commissioned on 25 August, LT.
-William W. Doar, USNR, commanding.LSM-60 participated in the assault landings at Iwo Jima, where she earned one battle star.
+She was commissioned on 25 August.LSM-60 participated in the assault landings at Iwo Jima, where she earned one battle star.